Heisenmali/epicodus-lessons/README.md

 * Clone the repository to your machine.
 * Make sure you have postgres installed.
 * Go into the project directory using `cd volunteer_tracker.
 * You will need to start a postgres server.
-To do so, open a new terminal window and type `$ postgres`.
+To do so, open a new terminal tabpsql and type `$ postgres`.
-* Then open another terminal window and type `$ psql`.
+* Then open another terminal tab and type `$ psql`.
 * Next you need to create a database.
 To do so, type `CREATE DATABASE volunteer_tracker;` in the same terminal window.
 * Then you will have to create the tables in which our data is going to be stored.
+To do so, you will first have to connect to the database we just created by typing `\c volunteer_tracker`.
-To do so, type `CREATE TABLE volunteers (id uuid PRIMARY KEY, name varchar, poroject_id uuid);`.
+* Then type `CREATE TABLE volunteers (id uuid PRIMARY KEY, name varchar, project_id uuid);` to create the volunteers table.
-* We need another table for our projects so type: `CREATE TABLE volunteers (id uuid PRIMARY KEY, name varchar);`.
+* We need another table for our projects so type: `CREATE TABLE projects (id uuid PRIMARY KEY, name varchar);`.
 * Finally you'll need a test database so type `CREATE DATABASE volunteer_tracker_test WITH TEMPLATE volunteer_tracker;`.

 You can now run `app.rb` in a new terminal window and visit localhost:4567 in the browser to view the app.